PAXSTORE/paxstore-3rd-app-android-sdk/README.md

 ### [ResultCode](docs/ResultCode.md)

 ### [CloudMsg APIs](docs/CloudMsgAPIs.md)

-Parse xml file.
-Only support when the xml is the type of HashMap.

-      LinkedHashMap<String, String> resultMap = StoreSdk.getInstance().paramApi().parseDownloadParamJsonWithOrder(parameterFile);

-Parse json file.
-Only support when the json is the type of HashMap.

-      LinkedHashMap<String, String> resultMap = StoreSdk.getInstance().paramApi().parseDownloadParamXmlWithOrder(parameterFile);

 ## Migrating to Android 8.0
 Since Android 8.0 has lots of changes that will affect your app's behavior, we recommand you to follow the guide to migrate